 While such centralised water treatment solutions are appropriate for large cities, Rwanda also recognizes the need to assess and develop appropriate water treatment facilities for settlements outside of the secondary cities, i.e., urbanising peri-urban and rural areas, where traditional water treatment plants may not be viable in the short to medium term.
-In these instances, containerised Water Package Plants may be effective and economical water treatment option.
+In these instances, containerised Water Package Plants may be an effective and economical water treatment option.
 These have low maintenance requirements and low operating costs, and are thus better suited to remote areas where conventional infrastructure is not appropriate.

 Such water packaging plants support localised self-sufficiency by utilising solar energy to power their systems.
 Their modular, mobile nature means that they can be relocated to areas most in need (and in times of crisis).
-Moreover, they support growth of the small, medium and micro-enterprises (SMMEs) that design, finance, build and operate, them.
+Moreover, they support growth of the Small, Medium and Micro-Enterprises (SMMEs) that design, finance, build and operate them.

-Sector Lead Ministry Implementing Agency Focus Area
+Sector Lead Ministry Implementing Entity Focus Area

 Mitigation

-WASH WASH MININFRA, MoH WASAC Adaptation √
+WASH MININFRA, MoH WASAC Adaptation ✓

-Mitigation
+Green Growth

-SI 4.2.2 Ensuring availability of reliable bus services through route franchising
+SI 4.2.2 Ensuring availabilitγ of reliable bus services through route franchising

-Rwanda's transport sector strategic plan under the National Strategy on Transformation affirms the need to provide adequate and reliable public transport in rural areas.
+Rwanda's transport sector strategic plan under the National Strategy forTransformation affirms the need to provide adequate and reliable public transport in rural areas.
 While some forms of public transit infrastructure will not be economically or technically viable in rural areas due to scale issues and lower passenger numbers and density, bus systems must be the backbone of rural transportation.
 Rwanda will prioritize the availability of bus services in rural areas by adopting a route franchising approach.

-Sector Lead Ministry Implementing Agency Focus Area
+Sector Lead Ministry Implementing Entity Focus Area

-Transport Mitigation ✓
+Mitigation ✓

-MININFRA RTDA Adaptation ✓
+Transport MININFRA RTDA Adaptation ✓

 Green Growth